W3C logoWeb Accessibility Initiative (WAI) logo

 Hi Citylights,

 Love your stories, but not your surveys!
-I'm a person who has trouble using a mouse and keyboard - I can use a mouse but only for very short periods of time, and only with much difficulty.
+I can't use a mouse very much because my arms don’t work well.
 Usually I tab around web pages.
 Anyway, on your survey page I was only able to get to the question about how many cars we have when I tabbed around.
-When I did try using the mouse to answer the 'where do I live' question, I couldn't click on the words like I can on many other sites' forms.
+When I did try using the mouse to answer the 'where do I live' question, I couldn't click on the words like I can on many other sites' forms, I had to click the little circle before the words.

-I have a WinXP laptop and use the Opera browser.
+In case it helps you diagnose and fix the problem: I have a WinXP laptop and use Opera browser version 8.

-Please tell me when you've fixed this problem.
+Please tell me when you've fixed these problems.
 Happy to help you further.
+You can ring me at 12-345-6789.

 Best,